-This Solvency and Financial Condition Report (the "Report") is prepared in accordance with Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 ("Solvency II").
+This Solvency and Financial Condition Report ("SFCR" or the "Report") is prepared in accordance with Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 ("Solvency II").

-The report covers the financial year 2016 and is prepared for "Swiss Life (Liechtenstein) Aktiengesellschaft", In der Specki 3, 9494 Schaan, Liechtenstein ("SLLIE" or the "Company").
-The Company is incorporated in Liechtenstein as a limited liability company ("Aktiengesellschaft") since 2004 and is entirely owned by "Swiss Life Holding Aktiengesellschaft" ("SL Group" or "the Group") through the holding structure shown in the annex.
+The report covers the financial year 2018 and is prepared for "Swiss Life (Liechtenstein) AG", Industriestrasse 56, 9491 Ruggell, Liechtenstein ("SLLIE" or the "Company").
+The Company is incorporated in Liechtenstein as a limited liability company ("Aktiengesellschaft") since 2004 and is entirely owned by "Swiss Life Holding AG" through the holding structure shown in the annex.